Plectic points and Hida-Rankin p-adic L-functions

-Very recently, a new construction that works for rank $r>1$ situations has emerged due to Fornea and Gehrmann (see \cite{fornea2021plectic}).
-Such a construction applies when there are $r$ prime ideals $\mathfrak{P}_1,\cdots,\mathfrak{P}_r$ of $F$ above a rational prime $p$ where the curve $E$ has multiplicative reduction and the quadratic extension $K/F$ is non-split.
-The construction provides, for any given character $\xi$ of the absolute Galois group of $K$, an element
+Very recently, a new construction that conjecturally works for ranks $r\geq 1$ situations has emerged due to Fornea and Gehrmann (see \cite{fornea2021plectic}).
+Such a construction applies when there are $r$ prime ideals $\mathfrak{P}_1,\cdots,\mathfrak{P}_r$ of $F$ above a rational prime $p$ where the curve $E$ has multiplicative reduction.
+Moreover, Fornea and Gehrmann additionally assume in \cite{fornea2021plectic} that the quadratic extension $K/F$ is inert at those primes, although such a construction can be extended to the non-split setting as we explain in \S \ref{plecticpoints}.
+In the ramified situations the arithmetic properties of the plectic points will differ somewhat from those conjectured by Fornea-Gehrmann since the local signs of the functional equations are more subtle in these scenarios.
+For simplicity, we will stick to the inert case in this introduction; otherwise the notations will get a bit more complicated.
+Given a dihedral finite order character $\xi$ of the absolute Galois group of $K$ unramified at all places $\mathfrak{P}_i$, $i=1,\cdots,r$, one obtains an element